sparkflows/sparkflows-docs/docs/agentic-ai-guide/node-reference.rst

 REST API Client
 ~~~~~~~~~~~~~~~

-**What it is.** Makes an HTTP request from inside the graph and publishes the
+**What it is.** Makes an HTTP request from inside the flow and publishes the
 response for the nodes after it.

 .. figure:: ../_assets/agentic-ai-guide/nodes/rest-api-client.png